Ansurfen/YockNav/src/api/gnu/io.md

 overload 2

-ls recurses given directory, and can set callback that recives visited path and
+ls recurses given directory, and can set callback that recives visited path and path's information while walking dir.

 * Format of info